Data-Driven Optimization of Tactile Sensor Configurations for Efficient Dexterous Manipulation: Introduction

 \section{Introduction}

-Tactile sensing is fundamental to dexterous robotic manipulation~\cite{ref1}, enabling robots to perceive contact forces, detect slip, and adapt grip in real time.
-As manipulation tasks grow in complexity and precision requirements, learning-based methods—particularly deep reinforcement learning (DRL)—have emerged as powerful tools for endowing robotic hands with adaptive skills~\cite{ref2}~\cite{ref3}.
-These methods rely heavily on rich sensory feedback to infer physical interactions and optimize control strategies.
-Among these sensory modalities, tactile input plays a pivotal role in capturing fine-grained contact dynamics that are difficult to model analytically or observe visually.
+Tactile sensing enables robots to perceive contact, detect slip, and adapt grasp strategies in real time, making it indispensable for dexterous manipulation~\cite{ref1}.
+As task complexity increases, deep reinforcement learning (DRL) has emerged as a powerful framework for learning adaptive manipulation policies~\cite{ref2}, with tactile providing the most direct physical signal for capturing contact dynamics that are difficult to recover through proprioception or vision alone.

-However, realizing dense tactile perception in real-world robotic systems remains a major engineering challenge.
-Most high-performance systems adopt full-hand tactile arrays~\cite{ref4}, which typically involve dozens or even hundreds of sensors mounted across all phalanges and fingertips.
-While such arrays offer detailed feedback, they also introduce significant hardware and computational burdens.
-Tactile sensors are often expensive and fragile~\cite{ref5}, requiring precise calibration and integration.
-Moreover, the high-dimensional data~\cite{ref6} they generate places considerable demands on onboard computation and communication bandwidth, limiting their deployment on compact or mobile robotic platforms.
-These constraints become more pronounced when scaling up to multi-fingered hands or fleets of manipulators.